Bombardier Learjet 85, Canada

 Avionics

-The Learjet 85 will contain the Rockwell Collins Pro Line Fusion avionics suite, which complements the Learjet 85 flight deck with key features, such as a synthetic vision system using the largest high-resolution displays available, a progressive human-machine interface and a broad array of new communications, navigation and surveillance capabilities.
+The Learjet 85 is fitted with the Rockwell Collins Pro Line Fusion avionics suite, which complements the Learjet 85 flight deck with key features, such as a synthetic vision system using the largest high-resolution displays available, a progressive human-machine interface and a broad array of new communications, navigation and surveillance capabilities.

 "The construction of the Learjet 85 aircraft in Quéretaro is advancing according to the plan."

-In addition to this the Pro Line Fusion will incorporate information management technologies that relieve many maintenance and flight functional tasks, increasing efficiency.
+In addition to this the Pro Line Fusion incorporates information management technologies that relieve many maintenance and flight functional tasks, increasing efficiency.

-Information about the weather and topography will be easily available.
-The avionics suite will include three 38.4cm active matrix liquid crystal displays (AMLCD).
+Information about the weather and topography is easily available.
+The avionics suite includes three 38.4cm active matrix liquid crystal displays (AMLCD).

-It will also feature a Class II electronic flight bag (EFB), electronic flight instrument system (EFIS) and a double automatic attitude heading reference system (AHRS).
+It also features a Class II electronic flight bag (EFB), electronic flight instrument system (EFIS) and a double automatic attitude heading reference system (AHRS).

 The aircraft is fitted with terrain awareness and warning system (TAWS), which alerts the pilot while passing through high terrains and mountains.
 It also contains a synthetic vision system (SVS), which will significantly increase situational awareness regardless of the weather conditions or time of the day.
 It also has MultiScan weather radar, which gets its next stage of technology upgrading to this size of aircraft.

-The Pro Line Fusion avionics system will feature an advanced human machine interface.
-The pilots will be able to access all the information readily at a glance, including graphical flight planning capability with the help of anintegrated flight information systems (IFIS) with electronic charts, graphical weather capabilities and enhanced maps, dual advanced flight management systems, electronic checklists linked to the engine indicating and crew alerting systems (EICAS) and integrated circuit breaker control.
+The Pro Line Fusion avionics system features an advanced human machine interface.
+The pilots can access all the information readily at a glance, including graphical flight planning capability with the help of an integrated flight information systems (IFIS) with electronic charts, graphical weather capabilities and enhanced maps, dual advanced flight management systems, electronic checklists linked to the engine indicating and crew alerting systems (EICAS) and integrated circuit breaker control.